Sula Vineyards: Kadu

-Sula Selections - Imports
+Sula Selections

 Sula also imports and distributes leading international wines and spirits such as Le Grand Noir, Torres, Trapiche, Hardy's, Bouchard Aîné et Fils, Cap Royal, Cono Sur, Gruppo Italiano Vini, Beluga Vodka, Asahi and many more.

 Sula exports many of its wines to over 30 countries and includes countries like Singapore, Australia, Italy, France to name a few.

 Sustainability

-Over 50% of all of Sula’s energy needs are met by the solar panels installed at the winery in Nashik.
-The packaging used for Sula’s products are 99% recyclable, and the company has planted over 30,000 trees around Nashik in the last few years.
+Over 50% of all of Sula's energy needs are met by the solar panels installed at the winery in Nashik.
+The packaging used for Sula's products are 99% recyclable, and the company has planted over 30,000 trees around Nashik in the last few years.